jezcope/idcc17-library-carpentry/paper.md

 # Development of Library Carpentry #

 In its initial exploratory run,
-Library Carpentry took the form of [four three-hour sessions held at the City University London Centre for Information Science](http://librarycarpentry.github.io/outline/) across four successive Monday evenings.
+Library Carpentry took the form of four three-hour sessions held at the City University London Centre for Information Science[^firstrun] across four successive Monday evenings.
 These sessions
 -- held in November 2015 and funded by the Software Sustainability Institute --